toadball/tb3_gear.VR/README.md

 _outputClass: the class name of the exported loadout - string

 This function returns the current gear of a specified unit as a TB3 gear loadout class.
 It also exports the same return to clipboard for easy copy and paste loadout creation.
 The exported class can then be adjusted as normal by editing it within your preferred program.

+##### Redundant Variables:
+`priKit[] = {"optic_Arco","acc_pointer_IR"};`

+Primary attachments: This is an array containing the classname strings for all the attachments (including magazines) you want to attach to the unit’s primary weapon.
+Adding magazines to this array will have the weapon start loaded with those magazines.
+This works for UGLs as well as normal mags.

+#This has been phased out by improvements made to how weapons are defined.#

+`secKit[] = {“muzzle_snds_L”};`

+Launcher weapon attachments: This is an array containing the classname strings for all the attachments (including magazines) you want to attach to the launcher used by a unit.
+Adding magazines to this array will have the weapon start loaded with those magazines.

+#This has been phased out by improvements made to how weapons are defined.#

+`pisKit[] = {“muzzle_snds_L”};`

+Pistol weapon attachments: This is an array containing the classname strings for all the attachments (including magazines) you want to attach to the pistol/sidearm used by a unit.
+Adding magazines to this array will have the weapon start loaded with those magazines.

+#This has been phased out by improvements made to how weapons are defined.#

+The following are redundant following an update to how randomisation of gear was implemented in TB3
+* *uniformRandom* `uniformRandom =1;`
+* *vestRandom* `vestRandom =1;`
+* *headgearRandom* `headgearRandom =1;`
+* *gogglesRandom* `gogglesRandom =1;`
+* *backpackRandom* `backpackRandom =1;`